Auyin111/Reinforcement-Learning-for-autonomous-driving/readme.md

 - With the help of wandb, monitor the episode duration instantly while training.
 The agent play well about 400 episodes.
   - ![Optional Text](./img_n_video/episode_duraions_curve.png)

+### File
+1. train_model.py: train the model
+2. simulate.py: simulate the game using the trained model
+3. cfg.py: the configuration of model and dataset processing

 # Principle of Deep Q-learning
 ___________________________________